 With AI and machine learning rapidly developing in recent years, we have seen the first implementations of self-driving cars.
-Tesla may not be a pioneer in self-driving cars, but they are on the way to becoming the first to viably commercialise them.
-With cars come other self-driving vehicles.
-A major development for the wholesale distribution industry would be self-driving trucks.
+Tesla may not be a pioneer in self-driving cars, but they appear to be doing well popularising the idea with the lay public.
+Apart from self-driving cars we should expect to see some other self-driving vehicles….a major development for the wholesale distribution industry would be self-driving trucks.

 While these trucks are not currently commercialised and widespread, in the future, they may become the norm.
 With that comes all sorts of benefits for the industry.
 There may be other implications of self-driving trucks that might have a great impact – either for good or bad.